NoahGomesDev/NoahGomesDev/README.md

 - 👀 I’m interested in Computer Science and Mathematics

-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Java

+- I know how to programme in Python

 - 📫 How to reach me:
 > Email: noahgomesdev@gmail.com